 There are two ways to become registered with the College and to obtain your practice permit:

-- Provisional/General (for those who are new practitioners or practitioners who are changing their level of practice)
+- New/Change of Status (for new practitioners or practitioners who are changing their level of practice)

 - Labour Mobility (practitioners who are new to Alberta, but have practiced in another regulated Canadian province)